Edition notes to the e-book version of The Qur’an: A Complete Revelation.

 Release date: 23, March 2017

-A further fine-tuning and proofreading process has been conducted resulting in very minor changes – mainly to capitalisation and small points of punctuation.
+A further fine-tuning and proofreading process has been conducted resulting in small number of very minor changes; these include:

 The resultant text has been exported also to further editions, including an English-only translation in paperback and hardback.

 Release date: 29, December 2016

 The initial launch on the book has been followed by a focused review and fine-tuning process, with corrections and standardisation and the addition of two articles to the Appendix section.